 Students wishing to pursue more focused studies in an Electrical Engineering subject/research area can do so by choosing one of the approved focus areas.
 The Electrical Engineering program offers four focus areas; Power and Energy Systems, Communication Devices, Biomedical and Engineering Physics.
 More information about the focus areas can be found here.

 The Electrical Engineering Program requires students to take 7 Technical Electives and 1 Natural Science Elective.
-The technical elective structure has recently changed, effective September 2016.
-Students who were enrolled in the Electrical Engineering degree program prior to this change may choose to follow the new structure or may complete their degree using the previous technical elective structure.
-Information on both technical elective structures and a full list of available courses can be found on the Technical and Science Electives page.
+Information on both technical elective structures and a full list of available courses can be found on the Electrical Engineering Documents page.